Alfred Benzon (1855–1932)

 Alfred Benzon (17 January 1855 – 21 May 1932) was a Danish pharmacist, businessman and politician.
 He was responsible for the considerable expansion of the family's pharmaceutical company Alfred Benzon A/S. He was also the proprietor of the Swan Pharmacy in Copenhagen.
 He chaired the Pharmaceutical Society of Denmark from 1894 until 1926.
-He was a member of the Copenhagen City Council from 1896 to 1908 and the Danish parliament from 1901 to 1903.
+He was also active in politics, both as a member of the Copenhagen City Council from 1896 to 1908 and the Danish parliament from 1901 to 1903.

 Early life and education

 Benzon was born on 17 January 1855 in Copenhagen, the son of Alfred Benzon (1823–1884) and Anna D. V. Østergaard (1823–1893).
 Benzon's father had acquired the Svane Apotek in Copenhagen in 1849 and constructed a chemical factory at Kalvebod Beach in 1863.

 Benzon matriculated from Haderslev Grammar School in 1873 and was then trained as a pharmacist in his father's pharmacy in Copenhagen until 1875.
 He earned the cand. pharm. degree in 1877 and then went on to study chemistry at the College of Advanced Technology as well as business.
 He was also a student at Peder Severin Krøyer's drawing school and was several times represented with marine paintings at the Charlottenborg Spring Exhibitions.